vectorch-ai/ScaleLLM/README.md

 There are several known limitations we are looking to address in the coming months, including:

-- Only supports fast tokenizers with Hugging Face models.
+- Only supports Hugging Face models with [fast tokenizers](https://github.com/huggingface/tokenizers).

 ## Contributing